GeorgeTaveras1231/easy_union_set/README.md

 # => SELECT "projects".* FROM ( SELECT "projects".* FROM "projects"  WHERE (title LIKE '%a%') UNION ALL SELECT "projects".* FROM "projects"  GROUP BY id HAVING LENGTH(description) > 10 ) "projects"
 ```

+if for some reason you'd still rather make multiple queries and make a ruby union simply call #to_a on the AR:Relation object before using the #& or #| methods.